ddccc/Unification/aaReadMe.txt

 generators and other combinations.
 The drivers contain 'trace' parameters that can be turned on/off.

+The eight generators for argument pairs are in the file ZGen.

 The file LinUnify.pdf has a description of these unification versions.

 Installation